silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 ---

-Going the other way, given a Unicode scalar value **U**, then the UTF-8 byte sequence can be calculated as follows:
+Going the other way, given a Unicode scalar value U, then the UTF-8 byte sequence can be calculated as follows:

 ---